froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 ---
 layout: "post"
-title: "Why and How to Test Your Pattern Library 2"
+title: "Why and How to Test Your Pattern Library"
-subtitle: "Part 2: How to Test a Pattern Lab Project"
+subtitle: "Part 2: Testing a Pattern Lab Project"
 date: "2016-09-07 10:52"
 description: >-
-  Pattern Lab is a great tool for creating a pattern library using an atomic design approach.
+  Pattern Lab is a great tool for creating a pattern library.
 Here's how to use Galen Framework to test patterns automatically across browsers.
 intro: >-
   Pattern Lab is a great tool for creating a pattern library using an atomic design approach.
 Here's how to use Galen Framework to test patterns